jishnub/ParallelUtilities.jl/README.md

 (4, 4, 4, 4, 4, 4, 3, 3, 3, 3)
 ```

-The object can be generated through the function `evenlyscatterproduct` using the same signature
+The object may be generated through the function `evenlyscatterproduct` using the same signature

 ```julia
 julia> evenlyscatterproduct((xrange,yrange,zrange),10,4)